NewcastleRSE/beeing-human-web/documentation/add-section-content/README.md

   - Press the return key (Enter) or select 'Create branch'

 - Navigate to `static`, then `content` in the project files.
-You should see four folders: `literature`, `music`, `science`, `interdisciplinarity`.
+You should see four folders: `literature`, `music`, `science`, `connections`.
 These folders correspond to each of the views on the website: adding content to one of these folders will create it in the corresponding view.
 Choose the folder corresponding to the view you want to add to or edit.
 - Choose one `.md` file to edit, or create a new one:

   - On the top right of the screen, below the repository header, click the 'Add file' button